Skip to main content

 • Volume Envelope on/off: typically it's best to leave the volume envelope enabled, but in some situations you can turn it off to allow samples to play unaltered in their entirety.

-• 4: volume envelope ADSR: this UI element has 3 draggable points representing Attack, Decay+Sustain, and Release.
+• ADSR graph: 3 draggable points representing Attack, Decay+Sustain, and Release.
 Use these to shape this layer's voices volume over time.
-As with all controls, hold shift for fine adjustments.
+Hold shift for fine adjustments.

 Each voice belonging to this layer can be processed by a filter to shape its frequency content.